wynand1004/6502_Assembly_Simulator/README.md

 It is a work in progress and nowhere near complete.

 # Implementation Details
 The program is a simulation of a computer running a 6502 CPU.
 There is a 32x24 graphics display capable of displaying 16 colors, and a 40x5 text display.
 Graphics memory starts from 1024 ($0400), and text memory starts at 2048 ($0800).
 Execution begins at 4096 ($1000).
+The text display displays standard ASCII characters - no unicode or double-byte characters.

+Color List:

+0 black

+1 white

+2 red

+3 cyan

+4 purple

+5 green

+6 blue

+7 yellow

+8 orange

+9 brown

+10 pink

+11 darkgrey

+12 grey

+13 lightgreen

+14 lightblue

+15 lightgrey

 Currently, there is no assembler to convert the assembly code to machine code (although this feature is planned).
 Code must be added manually to the simulator.py file.